What is an LLC?

 If it is not outlined in these documents, follow the procedures in your state's LLC laws.
 In New York’s LLC Act, the alternative method, if not outlined in your operating agreement, is to perform a majority vote amongst LLC members.
 Record the vote.
 Make sure to keep it in the business's official records.

-You must file the articles of dissolution within 90 days after performing step 1.
-These articles of dissolution must be submitted to the New York Department of State.
-They can be found here.
-The articles of dissolution will contain the LLC name, any other names that the LLC went by, the date the articles of organization were filed, and the reason for dissolution.
-An authorized individual must sign the articles of dissolution.
+You must file the Articles of Dissolution within 90 days after performing step 1.
+These Articles of Dissolution must be submitted to the New York Department of State.
+The Articles of Dissolution will contain the LLC name, any other names that the LLC went by, the date the Articles of Organization were filed, and the reason for dissolution.
+An authorized individual must sign the Articles of Dissolution.
 There is a $60 filing fee.

 After completion of the vote for dissolution, several final tasks need to be completed.
 This step is referred to as winding-up and means closing the operations of a business, selling assets, paying creditors, and distributing assets to members.
 One or more LLC members may be designated to take charge of this step.